The-Sycorax/DenaroWalletClient/README.md

 #### `generatewallet`:
 **Overview**: The `generatewallet` sub-command is used to generate new wallet files or overwrite existing ones.
 It will also generate an address for the wallet.
 <dl><dd>

+- **Syntax**:
+    ```bash
+    generatewallet [-h] [-verbose] -wallet <wallet_filename> [-encrypt] [-2fa] [-deterministic] [-password <password>] [-backup <True/False>] [-disable-overwrite-warning] [-overwrite-password <overwrite_password>]
+    ```

+- **Options**:
-*Note: `-password` must be set for encrypted and/or deterministic wallets.*
+    *Note: The `-password` option must be set for encrypted and/or deterministic wallets.*

-* `-wallet`: Specifies the wallet filename (Required).
+    * `-wallet`: (Required) Specifies the wallet filename.
     * `-encrypt`: Enables encryption for new wallets.
     * `-2fa`: Enables 2-Factor Authentication for new encrypted wallets.
+    * `-deterministic`: Enables deterministic address generation for new wallets.
     * `-password`: Password used for wallet encryption and/or deterministic address generation.

-* `-deterministic`: Enables deterministic address generation for new wallets.

     * `-backup`: Disables wallet backup warning when attempting to overwrite an existing wallet.
 A 'True' or 'False' parameter is required, and will specify if the wallet should be backed up or not.
     * `-disable-overwrite-warning`: Disables overwrite warning if an existing wallet is not backed up.
     * `-overwrite-password`: Used to bypass the password confirmation prompt when overwriteing a wallet that is encrypted.
 A string paramter is required, and should specify the password used for the encrypted wallet.

+    * `-verbose`: Enables verbose logging of info and debug messages.
 </dd></dl>

 ---